roots/trellis/README.md

 ## Local development setup

-1. Configure your WordPress sites in `group_vars/development/wordpress_sites.yml` and in `group_vars/development/vault.yml`
+1. Configure your WordPress sites and/or Laravel apps in `group_vars/development/apps.yml` and in `group_vars/development/vault.yml`
 2. Run `vagrant up`

 [Read the local development docs](https://roots.io/trellis/docs/local-development-setup/) for more information.